- 13 July 2016

 Who Gets Rheumatoid Arthritis?

 RA usually strikes between ages 30-60, but younger and older people can also be affected.
-RA occurs two to three times more often in women than in men.
+Rheumatoid Arthritis occurs two to three times more often in women than in men.
 Other risk factors include cigarette smoking and family history.

 Rheumatoid Arthritis Causes